 From a diplomatic point of view, however, some factors cost you influence.
 If a faction is guaranteed independence, you’ll have to stand by that civilization in a military conflict.
 This declaration will cause you to lose 0.5 influence.
 The same applies to joining a federation or inviting someone to join your federation.

 It gets interesting with the agreements.
 Some agreements cost you up to 0.25 influence.
-This includes any research agreement, trade agreement or migration agreement.
+This includes any research agreement, trade agreement, or migration agreement.
 For a defense pact you even lose 1 influence.

 What to consider regarding outposts and species

 We have already gone into some detail about outposts.
-They always consume influence, and if you’re not careful, you’ll quickly end up with excessive influence expenditures.
+They constantly consume influence, and if you’re not careful, you’ll quickly end up with excessive influence expenditures.
 To minimize this, you can start with the outposts.
 The more of them you have, the harder it is to increase your Stellaris influence.
 After all, each one costs a monthly upkeep of the resource.

 So, if an outpost is no longer needed, you should tear it down.
 You can also think about colonizing planets in the star system instead of permanently operating an outpost.

-Choosing the right species
+Choose the right species

-Gain Stellaris Influence faster with PLITCH!
+Gain influence faster with PLITCH!

 Happy Gaming!